 • Cancer Claims: Cancer claims cover a wide range of possibilities, including x-rays and scans being misinterpreted, or late diagnosis

-How the case process works:
+How the medical negligence claim process works:

 The most important part of a medical negligence claim is having proof that you were harmed as a result of a medical professional’s negligence.